What is Lean Six Sigma - Benefits and Implementation

 The multiplier effect

-Here’s what the case studies don’t always mention: The biggest benefit isn’t the direct savings.
-It’s what happens next:
+Here is what the case studies do not always mention: The biggest benefit is not the direct savings.
+It is what happens next:

-– **Innovation accelerates** because you’re not firefighting constantly
+• Innovation accelerates because you are not firefighting constantly

-That Ohio food bank that cut delivery time from 92 to 39 days?
-They’re now targeting 20 days.
+The Ohio food bank case documented by ASQ that cut delivery time from 92 to 39 days?
+They are now targeting 20 days.
 Success breeds ambition.

 Forget the traditional approach.
-Here’s how modern companies do it:
+Based on hundreds of workflow implementations we have supported, here is how modern teams do it:

 Not your most complex process.
 Not your most important.
 Pick the one that makes people say "Why is this so difficult?"